ITS Security Policy 107 - Anti-Malware

 1. The Chief Information Security Officer (CISO) shall approve anti-malware software for use on all applicable ITS resources.

-4. Signatures for anti-malware software shall be automatically updated at least once per day.
+4. Anti-malware signatures must be updated automatically at least once per day.

-6. Retention of anti-malware software logs shall be in accordance with applicable law, regulation, or as described in the Data Retention and Disposal Policy (104).[SW1]
+6. Retention of anti-malware logs shall comply with applicable laws, regulations, or as outlined in Policy 104.

 Exemptions